Introduction

 Finding a care facility for your loved one with dementia can be very expensive and unaffordable for many families.
 However, there may be ways to reduce the cost or get some or subsidies for dementia care, such as Medicare, Medicaid, veterans benefits, or private insurance.
 Here are some examples of how these programs can help you pay for dementia care:

 • Medicare is a federal health insurance program for people who are 65 or older, disabled, or have certain diseases.
-Medicare can cover some of the costs of dementia care, such as doctor visits, hospital stays, lab tests, medications, medical equipment, or hospice care.
+Medicare can cover some of the costs of dementia care, such as doctor visits, hospital stays, lab tests, medications, medical equipment, or .
 However, Medicare does not cover most long-term or personal care costs, such as nursing home care, assisted living, or home health aides.
 You may need to pay for these services out of pocket or use other funding sources, such as Medicaid, veterans’ benefits, or private insurance.

 • Medicaid is a joint federal and state health insurance program for people who have low income and limited resources.
-Medicaid can cover most long-term care or personal care costs for people with dementia who qualify for the program, such as nursing home care, assisted living, home health aides, or adult day care.
+Medicaid can cover most long-term care or personal care costs for people with dementia who qualify for the program, such as nursing home care, assisted living, home health aides, or .
 However, Medicaid eligibility and benefits may vary by state, and you may have to meet certain income and asset limits or spend down your assets to qualify for the program.
 Depending on the state rules and regulations, you may also have to share the cost of care with the state or pay back some of the benefits after your death.

 • Veterans’ benefits are benefits and services the Department of Veterans Affairs (VA) provides for veterans and their families.
-Veterans’ benefits can cover some of the costs of dementia care for veterans who have a service-connected disability, a low income, or a special need, such as nursing home care, assisted living, home health care, adult day care, or hospice care.
+Veterans’ benefits can cover some of the costs of dementia care for veterans who have a service-connected disability, a low income, or a special need, such as nursing home care, assisted living, home health care, , or hospice care.
 However, veterans’ benefits eligibility and benefits may depend on the veteran’s service history, disability rating, income level, or other factors, and you may have to apply for and prove your eligibility for the program.
 You may also have to use other funding sources, such as Medicare, Medicaid, or private insurance, to cover the rest of the costs of dementia care.

 • Private insurance is insurance from a private company or employer to cover some health care or long-term care costs.
 Private insurance can cover some of the costs of dementia care, depending on the type and level of coverage you have, such as health insurance, long-term care insurance, life insurance, or annuities.
 However, private insurance may not cover all the costs of dementia care, and you may have to pay for deductibles, co-payments, premiums, or exclusions.
 To qualify for or use the insurance, you may also have to meet certain criteria or conditions, such as age, health status, or pre-existing conditions.